abTEM/abTEM/docs/source/install.rst

 GPU calculations (CUDA only)
 ****************************
-GPU calculations with abTEM requires CUDA Toolkit and CuPy.
+GPU calculations with abTEM requires CUDA Toolkit 10 and CuPy.

-`Download <https://developer.nvidia.com/cuda-10.2-download-archive>`_ and install CUDA toolkit from NVIDIA's website.
-CUDA toolkit 11 is not yet supported.
-On windows, you may be suggested to install Visual Studio, this is **not** required to use abTEM.
+`Download <https://developer.nvidia.com/cuda-10.2-download-archive>`_ and install CUDA toolkit 10 from NVIDIA's website.
+CUDA toolkit 11 is not supported.
+On windows, you may be suggested to install Visual Studio for some features, this is *not* required to use abTEM.

 Install CuPy from pip::